offensive-packaging/documentation/llvm-defaults/index.md

      =all                                                                -   Disable frame pointer elimination
      =non-leaf                                                           -   Disable frame pointer elimination for non-leaf frame
+     =none                                                               -   Enable frame pointer elimination --fs-profile-debug-bw-threshold=<uint>                                - Only show debug message if the source branch weight is greater  than this value.
+   --fs-profile-debug-prob-diff-threshold=<uint>                         - Only show debug message if the branch probility is greater than this value (in percentage).
-     =none                                                               -   Enable frame pointer elimination --function-sections                                                   - Emit functions into separate sections --gpsize=<uint>                                                       - Global Pointer Addressing Size.
+   --function-sections                                                   - Emit functions into separate sections --generate-merged-base-profiles                                       - When generating nested context-sensitive profiles, always generate extra base profile for function with all its context profiles merged into it.
+   --gpsize=<uint>                                                       - Global Pointer Addressing Size.
 The default size is 8.
    --hash-based-counter-split                                            - Rename counter variable of a comdat function based on cfg hash
    --hot-cold-split                                                      - Enable hot-cold splitting pass